sookinoby/generative-models/README.md

     # output size. (nc) x 64 x 64
 ```

-Our discriminator is a binary image classification network that maps the image of shape (batch size X channels X width x height) into a lower-dimension vector of shape (batchsize X 1).
+Our discriminator is a binary image classification network that maps the image of shape (batch size X channels X width x height) into a lower-dimension vector of shape (batch size X 1).
 This is similar to an encoder that converts a higher-dimension image representation into a lower-dimension one.
 Again, you can use any model that does binary classification with reasonable accuracy.

 Here’s the snippet of the discriminator network: